genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

     - docker
 ---

-## Create a new Schema
+## Create a new schema

-Before you can run your application, you need to create a new schema for the database, where all the tables will be created (in our case, there is only one).
+Before you can run your application, you need to create a new schema for the database; this is where all the tables will be created (in our case, there is only one).
 To do that, follow these two steps:

 1. Run `genesis-install`.